reef-pi/pH-Board/README.md

 Testing
 Connect the board to RPI3, gnd (pin 39) +5V (pin 2) SDA1 (pin3) SCL1 (pin 5), be sure the address is 0x40 (SW1 off),be sure the I2C is enabled on Pi3, run i2cdetect (i2cdetect -y 1), the program must find the device at address 0x40, if not check the solder / connections.
 For a how to i suggest search with google "pi3 i2cdetect" or something like that, you find a lot of instructions.
+Note : if you need to connect more then one adapter all the other will be in parallel, signal by signal, but remember to change the address of each one.

 ![connections picture](https://imgur.com/1BIG9ph.jpg)